 - Several steps required to open an account

-- Can be hazardous picking an FX broker – although this is why MoneyTransferComparison.com is here – to sort the wheat from the chaff for you.
+- Can be hazardous picking an foreign currency broker – although this is why MoneyTransferComparison.com is here – to sort the wheat from the chaff for you.

 - Greater risk of financial insolvency compared to a large bank – although this is largely a perception – there were less cases of money transfer providers collapsing than banks collapses or going astray.

 - Lack of regulation has meant a comparatively low standard in the FX industry compared to other asset classes such as equity/bond/derivative niches – therefore some FX brokers can exhibit repeated poor quality service, low attention to detail, provide incorrect information and use persistent upselling techniques not in the best interests of clients.

 Most added-value features can be accessed by individuals, although it may depend on the level of business being done.
 FX companies are under no obligation to offer anything extra besides the transfer of funds and the currency exchange.
 They often do so as incentives to encourage more business and generally try to offer better quality services as an incentive to obtain greater trading volume.